machal/cssmine-content/content/fallback-strategy-css3.md

 }
 ```

-When it comes to CSS3 properties, it is useful for the layout related ones.
+When it comes to CSS3 properties, it is useful for the layout-related ones.
 Let's make a flexbox example:

 ```css